UK Finance Glossary

 - JISA — Junior ISA

 - A tax-free savings account for children under 18.
 The 2025/26 annual allowance is £9,000.
-Funds are locked until age 18.
+Funds are locked until age 18 and can be held as cash or stocks and shares.

 L